JasperFx/marten/documentation/documentation/documents/configuration/duplicated_fields.md

 <[sample:IndexExamples]>

+In the case above, Marten would add an extra columns to the generated `mt_doc_user` table with `first_name` and `department`.
+Some users find duplicated fields to be useful for user supplied SQL queries.

+## Defining Not Null constraint
+By default, the duplicate column is created with NULL constraint.
+If you want to define the duplicate column with a NOT NULL constraint, use `NotNull` property via `DuplicateFieldAttribute` or pass `notNull: true` for the `Duplicate` fluent interface.
+See the examples above.

+## Indexing
 By default, Marten adds a [btree index](http://www.postgresql.org/docs/9.4/static/indexes-types.html) (the Postgresql default) to a searchable index, but you can also customize the generated index with the syntax shown above: The second [nested closure](http://martinfowler.com/dslCatalog/nestedClosure.html) argument is an optional mechanism to customize the database index generated for the duplicated field.

-In the case above, Marten would add an extra column to the generated `mt_doc_user` table called `first_name`.
-Some users find duplicated fields to be useful for user supplied SQL queries.